lena-schwert/Forecasting_Simulation/Forecasting_Simulation_Exam_Recap.md

 <img src="image-20200720093337261.png" alt="image-20200720093337261" style="zoom:50%;" />

++ **Order of Integration**
+  + tell us how many times we need to difference a time series to get a stationary process
+  + order of integration = no. of unit roots

 #### Code Snippets

 - **How to determine the order of integration with the Pantula principle**